chatgpt4pcg/modified-science-birds/README.md

 # Science Birds Evaluator

 This is a modified version of the [Science Birds](https://github.com/lucasnfe/science-birds) game called Science Birds Evaluator.
 In this version, the foundational blocks have been adjusted to match with the grid specification of the competition, and a plugin has been added to assess the stability and produce an image for similarity test.
-The plugin can be accessed via the menu bar by selecting ICE > Batched > Stability Test.
+The plugin can be accessed via the menu bar by selecting "ICE" > "Batched" > "Stability Test" or "Similarity Test".

 ## Getting Started